Fulger19/Proiect-practic-Testare-Manuala/README.md

 The following elements are needed to be ready before the test execution phase begins:

 - Testing environment is up and running: https://demo.guru99.com/V4/index.php
-- Access to the testing environment is given: Username : mngr505316 | Password : ruvUver
+- Access to the testing environment is given with the following email address vahah14739@goflipa.com.
+This should be used on https://demo.guru99.com/ in order to obtain an username and a password to access the test environment.
 - Cycle summary was created
 - Test cases were added to the cycle summary
 - Postman collection for the new users API methods was created